Are you planning to go to law school but don't know what to major in for your undergrad studies?

 For example, in recent years, applicants that majored in Nuclear Engineering and Inter-American Relations had almost a hundred percent acceptance rate.
 This is remarkable, especially as compared to the 65 percent acceptance rate for applicants that majored in Criminal Justice or Legal Studies.

-Yes, a Pre-law major may give you an edge in law school by teaching you about the legal system and analyzing legal cases.
+Yes, a pre-law major may give you an edge in law school by teaching you about the legal system and analyzing legal cases.
 But you may find it difficult getting into the law school of your choice with such a major, regardless of how high your GPA is.

-For this reason, we recommend that you major in any area that you enjoy—one that you believe you can achieve a high GPA in.
-Law schools don’t care if the major is related to law or not.
+For this reason, we recommend that you major in any area that you enjoy–one that you believe you can achieve a high GPA in.
+Law schools don't care if the major is related to law or not.
 They are mostly concerned with whether your chosen course of study requires critical thinking, research, and other skills that are invaluable to legal practice.
+And all of that is just a factor alongside other application factors: LSAT scores and a personal statement.

 There are a lot of things you need to consider before choosing the best major for law school.
-But the one thing to avoid is selecting a major simply because it’s what everyone else is doing.
+But the one thing to avoid is selecting a major simply because it's what everyone else is doing.
+Find what makes you unique and study that: following your passions and learning how to think critically about that subject will lead you to become the best student possible.

 We recommend choosing a major based on your passion or personal interests.
 The more interested you are in your major, the higher your chances of doing well in it and graduating with a higher GPA.
 And the higher your GPA, the higher your chances of getting into your preferred law school.